 “Having a name matters to prevent the use of other names that can be inaccurate or stigmatizing,” WHO Director-General Tedros Adhanom Ghebreyesus said during a media briefing announcing the name.
 “It also gives us a standard format to use for any future coronavirus outbreaks.”

 Since its onset, COVID-19 rapidly spread to every continent.
-By late-February 2021, it resulted in roughly 111 million global cases and 2.5 million deaths, including 500,000 deaths in the U.S. alone.
+By April 2023, it resulted in roughly 763 million global cases and nearly 7 million deaths, including more than 1 million deaths in the U.S. alone.
+On May 5, 2023, the WHO declared COVID-19 over as a global health emergency.